githik999/sitekick/README.md

 # sitekick
-a sidekick for website.show a website country flag and latency
+this Firefox add-one is a sidekick for website.shows a website country flag and latency